 The good news is that credit card issuers are more flexible now and are willing to work with you.
 Many are waiving late fees and interest charges, offering reduced monthly payments, temporarily reducing interest rates, or allowing you to skip payments due to hardship.

 Contact your credit card issuer (either on their website or via the phone number on the back of your card) and simply ask.
-Here’s a comprehensive list of banks and their updated policies in response to the coronavirus.
+Comprehensive lists of updated bak policies are available online.
 Here’s contact information for 15 major banks.
 Here are a few tips for asking for assistance:

 Here are a few resources that might be helpful: